 Analyzing Microsoft's Unusual Options Activity

-Shares of Microsoft (NASDAQ:MSFT) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $231.85.
+Microsoft (NASDAQ:MSFT) shares experienced unusual options activity on Monday.
+The stock price moved up to $246.4 following the option alert.

 - Sentiment: BULLISH